Department of Ecology News Release - October 3, 2012

 Winds will change today and come from the north/northeast and remain moderately strong through the next few days.
 These winds will carry smoke from Idaho and Montana into Spokane and the Palouse by Thursday morning.
 According to Ecology air quality forecaster Ranil Dhammapala, computer models show wildfire smoke could travel west over the Cascades into areas south of Seattle and over the Pacific Ocean.
 “This pattern, with some afternoon clearing, is likely to persist through Friday at least,” Dhammapala said.

 A red flag warning for fire growth continues in extreme southwest Washington today.
 In fact, fire warnings blanket all of Western Washington through Thursday night, due to dry, windy conditions and above normal temperatures.
-In Eastern Washington, Gov. Gregoire’s burn ban is still in effect until midnight Sunday night, Oct.
-7.

 The National Weather Service issued an Air Quality Alert for much of the east slopes of the Cascades through noon Thursday.